bsccf/Uni-notes/Thermofluids/11 Processes, paths and reversibility/process (thermofluids).md

 #### What is a
 ## Process (thermofluids)

-A simple definition is doing something to a system to change its state
+A simple definition is stuff happening to a system.

+In a process we define:
+- Final state: the final state of a process
+- Initial state: the initial state of a process
+- Path: